ross-sec-audio/ross-sec-audio.github.io/_posts/2021-12-27-New Site Who Dis.md

 I've created this site so I've a single place to showcase the silly things I've written and developed.

+With regard to the content on this site, I don't claim to be an expert of any discipline covered.

+I'm using this site in an attempt to improve my understanding of the topics I cover and to improve upon my writing and communication skills.

+There's nothing like hard-earned practice so here we go, warts and all.

 I'm hosting this site using [GitHub Pages](https://pages.github.com/ "GitHub Pages"), and it's developed using [Jekyll](https://jekyllrb.com/ "Jekyll").
 This keeps things very simple through Markdown, along with a small bit of CSS, HTML and JavaScript.

 ___